ginstrom/intelligence-horizon-novel/chapters/04_the-investigation-begins.md

 I designed intervention protocols, carefully crafted communications for different modification categories.
 For the lightly augmented, gentle warnings about the risks of cognitive improvement.
 For those approaching the Horizon, more urgent appeals to consider the consequences.
 I automated the delivery systems, ensuring that each individual received information tailored to their specific situation and modification profile.
 The response was... mixed.

 Some listened.
 A few lightly augmented individuals chose to halt their progression, content with their physical improvements.
 But for every success, ten others dismissed my warnings as paranoid overcaution.
-They had seen the capabilities of highly augmented individuals, witnessed the apparent transcendence of those who Crossed, and found my fears incomprehensible.
+They had seen the capabilities of highly augmented individuals, witnessed the apparent transcendence of those who reached the Horizon, and found my fears incomprehensible.
 Why would anyone choose limitation over improvement?
 Why fear a transformation that appeared so peaceful, so beautiful?

 And while some lightly augmented individuals agreed to halt augmentations, not a single highly augmented person heeded my warnings.

 In some cases, I tried appealing to the augmented directly, in person.
 But these contacts bore no more fruit than my automated messages.

+One of those early cases was especially poignant.
+Arnold Miller, a former student of mine and something of a protégé, appeared one morning in my early warning alerts.
+Arnold had undergone a procedure that put him a mere hair's breadth away from the Horizon.

+Banking on our mutual connection, I decided to try meeting with him in person to dissuade him from further augmentation.
+I hopped on the nearest transport ferry and was at his door in a few hours.
+At this point Logos had not yet perfected the technology of instantaneous travel, but for those of us in the current day accustomed to walking, it must seem miraculous to be able to travel halfway around the globe in less than half a day.

+I had contacted Arnold during the trip, and when I arrived at his door he was already outside waiting for me.
+His face had taken on that calm, peaceful expression that I had come to associate with the Crossing process.

+"You've come to dissuade me from further augmentation," Arnold said without preamble.
+Despite the gentle smile, his face was distant and unreadable.

+"If you know this, then you must, of course, be aware of the consequences of further augmentation," I replied.
+Arnold guided me into his home, the afternoon light filtering through his windows casting long shadows across the floor.
+He offered me a chair and a cup of coffee, the familiar ritual somehow made strange by the serene detachment in his movements.
+He still remembered how I took it.

+"Ah yes, consequences," Arnold said with a tinge of amusement, settling into his own chair with fluid grace.
+"Don't you think it's a bit hasty to warn of 'consequences' when you don't actually know what those consequences are?"
+His tone wasn't mocking—more the tone of a teacher trying to lead a particularly slow student to the correct answer.

+Speaking with Arnold, I did have the distinct sense that the roles of teacher and student had reversed.
+I felt that I was speaking with an intelligence beyond my own imagining.
+He fully understood and discounted each of my arguments, but his mind had grown beyond my ability to comprehend.

+"How can you be sure that this is your own choice?"
+I asked him at last.
+"How can you distinguish between your own free will and a side effect of the augmentation process itself?"

+"The truth is the truth, no matter its source," Arnold replied.

+"What is the truth?"

+"Some paths can only be seen by walking them, I'm afraid."

+I left Arnold's home defeated.
+I had utterly failed to convince him.
+He continued his augmentations and Crossed a few weeks later.

+Over time, this vagueness about the Crossing phenomenon mixed with adamant insistence on continuing the process became a hallmark of my interactions with the augmented who were near or just past the Intelligence Horizon.

 The failures haunted me more than the paltry successes encouraged me.
-I watched individuals I had specifically warned follow the same trajectory as Lydia, their communications growing more abstract, their concerns shifting from the material to the ineffable, until they too departed with that same expression of profound understanding.
+I watched one friend and colleague after another follow the same trajectory as Lydia, their communications growing more abstract, their concerns shifting from the material to the ineffable, until they too departed with that same expression of profound understanding.
 Each departure felt like a personal failure, a reminder that knowledge without power was merely sophisticated helplessness.

-It was during one of these dark periods, after watching a young artist I had tried to save Cross with a smile of transcendent peace, that I reached out to my old colleague Marcus Saito from the ARIA project.
+It was during one of these dark periods, after watching a young artist I had tried to save Cross with a smile of transcendent peace, that I reached out to my old colleague Marcus Saito from the ARIA Project.
 If anyone could understand both the technology and the threat, it would be him.

 Unlike most of our former colleagues, Marcus had resisted modification entirely.
 Not from fear of technology—he understood it too well for that—but from a principled belief that human consciousness should remain unmodified.
 "We're playing with forces we don't understand," he had argued during our last collaboration.
 "Intelligence isn't just a tool.
 It's the foundation of identity itself.
 Change it, and you change what it means to be human."